-To balance concerns around privacy, shadows, and spacing in Suburban neighborhoods, the recommended strategy includes a single-story ADU up to 17' tall, with a 10' rear setback, and side setbacks that match the minimum setbacks required for the primary structure.
-In addition, a two-story ADU up to 24' tall would be allowed with a rear setback of 20', which would place the ADU within the same building envelope that is allowed for the primary structure, the Suburban House building form.
+To balance concerns around privacy, shadows, and spacing in Suburban neighborhoods, the proposed text amendment would allow a single-story ADU up to 17' tall, with a 10' rear setback, and side setbacks that match the minimum setbacks required for the primary structure.
+In addition, a two-story ADU up to 24' tall would be allowed with a rear setback of 20', which would place the ADU within the same building envelope that is allowed for the primary structure.

-The result is an ADU that is tailored to this context and allows Suburban neighborhood homeowners to invest in their properties while creating additional housing options.
-Because the Denver Zoning Code currently provides only one Suburban zone district that allows ADUs (the specialty S-SU-F1 district for areas with especially deep lots), implementing the draft strategy for Suburban neighborhoods will require the creation of several new zone districts.
+Because the Denver Zoning Code currently provides only one Suburban zone district that allows ADUs (the S-SU-F1 district for areas with especially deep lots), the proposed text amendment would create several new zone districts.
 The ADUs in Denver project will not propose to rezone properties to these new zone districts.
 However, property owners or City Council members could propose to use the new zone districts for future rezonings.
 See "Recommendations for Technical Code Adjustments to Support the Strategy" on page 46 of the Strategy Report for more information.